 |The target proxy must be defined in the same project as the backends.||In a Shared VPC scenario, the backend VMs are typically located in a service project.
 A regional internal backend service and health check must be defined in that service project.|

-An internal regional TCP proxy load balancer distributes traffic to its backends as follows:
+A regional internal proxy Network Load Balancer distributes traffic to its backends as follows:

 - Connections originating from a single client are sent to the same zone

 as long as healthy backends (instance groups or NEGs) within that zone are

 the balancing mode.

 For regional internal proxy Network Load Balancers, the balancing mode can be

 - Connections from a client are sent to the same backend if you have configured session affinity.

 - After a backend is selected, traffic is then distributed among instances